-8. FTP-2 has some changes to the strange MODEs and STRUS.
+7. FTP-2 has some changes to the strange MODEs and STRUS.
 This is another thing I can't get too excited about.
-We support only MODE S and STR F and that will probably still be true even if we are forced into FTP-2.
+We support only MODE S and STRU F and that will probably still be true even if we are forced into FTP-2.
 If the relatively few people who do very large file transfers need to improve the restart capability, they can do so within FTP-1 without impacting the rest of us.
 The recent implementation of paged file transfers by TENEX shows that problems of individual systems can be solved within the FTP-1 framework.
 If the IBM people have some problem about record structure in FTP-1, for example, let them solve it in FTP-1, and whatever the solution is, nobody who isn't affected has to reprogram.

 Well, to sum up, I am pretty happy with the success I've had transferring files around the network the way things are.
-When I do run into trouble it's generally because some particular host hasn't implemented some particular feature of FTP-1, and there's no reason to suppose they'll do it any faster if they also have to convert to a.
-Replies starting with 0 or 1 should be typed out and otherwise ignored.

-FTP-2 at the same time.
+When I do run into trouble it's generally because some particular host hasn't implemented some particular feature of FTP-1, and there's no reason to suppose they'll do it any faster if they also have to convert to FTP-2 at the same time.
 The main thing about FTP-2, as I said at the beginning, is that its existence is an excuse for not solving problems in FTP-1.
-Some such problems are quite trivial except for the fact that people are reluctant to go against anything in the protocol document, as if the latter were the Holy writ.
+Some such problems are quite trivial except for the fact that people are reluctant to go against anything in the protocol document, as if the latter were the Holy Writ.
 A few actually require some coordinated effort.
 Here is my problem list: